Yes, at our offices in Carson City, Henderson, Las Vegas and Reno. See Appointments. Drive tests are conducted by appointment only.

 You will not face any fine, arrest warrant or legal action if you simply disregard the notices.
 However, you may receive an insurance notice, a certified letter and a registration renewal notice on each vehicle.
 Also, if your registration is suspended, you may be subject to reinstatement fees and fines if you register it again.

-Larger DMV offices have a separate building for inspections or a clearly-marked inspection station on the side or rear of the buildling.
+Larger DMV offices have a separate building for inspections or a clearly-marked inspection station on the side or rear of the building.
 Simply drive your vehicle to the inspection station during normal business hours.

 In most cases, no. The DMV issues a credit for the unused portion of fees when license plates are surrendered.
-Refunds are available only in very limited circumstances.
+Refunds are available only in limited circumstances.
 See Plate Surrender/Refunds.
 No refunds are issued to former residents.

 Have your Vehicle Identification (VIN) number ready and use our online Fee Estimate.
 This will be an estimate only and does not include late fees or charges for license plates, title, etc. You can find the VIN on your current registration or proof of insurance.
 Your Nevada registration lists the original Manufacturer's Suggested Retail Price.
 See Vehicle Registration Fees for more information and calculations.